This post may contain affiliate links. Please read my disclosure policy for more details.

 How long does it keep?

 It keeps well in the fridge for up to 2 days.

-- Place cocoa powder, corn starch, milk and sugar into a heavy sauce pan and stir well.
+- Add milk and sugar to the sauce pan and whisk it well.

 - Place the pan over a high/medium heat and bring to a boil, keep stirring.